IllumiRoom: Commercial use

 Although widely expected to be used in an Xbox application, the researchers have stated that the technology is, for now, only a research project and not ready for commercial use.

 RoomAlive

 RoomAlive, a related Microsoft Research project, also uses a depth camera and video projector in a projector-camera, or "procam" setup.
 It is a scalable system for dynamic, real-time interactive projection mapping in which multiple such procams can be used together in a room to generate an immersive unified projection mapping that is automatically adapted to the room environment, and which users can interact with physically.
 Unlike IllumiRoom, which implements focus-plus-context visual presentation centered on a television screen, RoomAlive focuses on spatial augmented reality applications.

 In April 2015, Microsoft released the RoomAlive Toolkit, an open-source MIT licensed software development kit for calibrating a network of video projectors and Kinect sensors, which can be used to develop systems like those of the RoomAlive and IllumiRoom projects.
-The source code is available is available in their public repository.
+The source code is available in their public repository.